Marriage Requirements and Registration in Kuwait

 • Do not marry without registering the contract — unregistered marriages have no legal standing in Kuwait.

-• Do not skip the medical fitness test — it is a mandatory requirement.
+• Do not skip the medical fitness test — it is mandatory.

 • Do not sign a contract you have not fully read — especially the mahr and conditions clauses.